Enter your email Address

 GRAYL Filtering Water Bottle – I’ve been using GRAYL to filter water all around the world and love their bottles!
 You can easily filter water from the tap in Vietnam or while on a hike in Hawaii.
 It’s a travel essential!

 Travel Insurance – SafetyWing is the best option for travel/medical insurance if you’re on a budget or are a digital nomad.
-I’ve been using them for months now and at $42/month with global coverage, you won’t find much better.
+I’ve been using them for YEARS now and for around $60/month with global coverage, you won’t find much better.

 Packing Cubes – If you’re not already using packing cubes, you’re missing out!
-Compression packing cubes will help you fit even more in a msall backpack.
+Compression packing cubes will help you fit even more in a small backpack.

 Packing Posts